Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Azure_Labs/Cloud-Security-Labs/09-Ensuring-Compliance-with-Azure-Policies/README.md

 ## 📘 Introduction

 This hands-on lab demonstrates how Azure Policy can be used by security engineers to enforce compliance standards across Azure resources.
-You will learn how to assign policies that:
+I will learn how to assign policies that:
 - Require cost allocation tags on resource groups.
 - Ensure newly deployed resources inherit those tags automatically.